enasequence/read_docs/submit/assembly.rst

 chromosomes of eukaryotes, prokaryotes, and viruses, as well as organellar chromosomes and plasmids.
 All of these may be submitted within the same chromosome-level assembly.

-Please note that contig and scaffold level assemblies can both be updated to higher level assemblies after submission.
+Please also note that contig and scaffold level assemblies can both be updated to higher level assemblies after submission.
 You cannot update to a lower level assembly, however, and you cannot add functional annotation if none was present in the first submission.